COSCO SHIPPING (OTCMKTS:CICOY) Cut to Hold at Zacks Investment Research

-Zacks Investment Research lowered shares of COSCO SHIPPING (OTCMKTS:CICOY) from a buy rating to a hold rating in a report issued on Friday, Zacks.com reports.
+Zacks Investment Research cut shares of COSCO SHIPPING (OTCMKTS:CICOY) from a buy rating to a hold rating in a research note issued to investors on Friday, Zacks.com reports.

 According to Zacks, “China COSCO Holdings Company Limited is engaged in providing container shipping, dry bulk shipping, logistics services, terminal and container leasing for both international and domestic customers.
 The company engages in the management and operation of container terminals; provision of integrated logistics services, including third party logistics shipping agency and freight forwarding; and container manufacturing business.
 China COSCO Holdings Company Limited is based in Tianjin, the People’s Republic of China. “